wu/gofocus/README.md

 ## Motivation

 Omnifocus is a fabulous tool.
 I use it on OS X, IOS, and even on my watch.
+The one big downside is that it doesn't run on linux.

-I've written some other tools to automate omnifocus, but they all suffer from one significant limitation--they need to be run on a machine where omnifocus is running.
-Providing a web API for omnifocus will make it possible for tools that run on linux or other systems.
+I've written some other tools to automate omnifocus task management, but they all suffer from one significant limitation--they need to be run on a machine where omnifocus is running.
+Adding a web API for omnifocus makes it possible to build tools that run on linux or other systems.

 ## Installation